Underage DUI in Denver, Colorado

-Consequences of Underage DUI in Denver
+Consequences of Underage DUI in Denver, Colorado

-If a chemical test, such as a breathalyzer, blood-test, or urine test, determines that a driver under 21 has a blood alcohol content (BAC) of .02% or higher, then that driver can be criminally cited for driving under the influence.
+If a chemical test, such as a breathalyzer, blood test, or urine test, determines that a driver under 21 has a blood alcohol content (BAC) of .02% or higher, then that driver can be criminally cited for driving under the influence.

-Additionally, if an injury or property damage results from an underage driver operating a motor vehicle under the influence of alcohol or drugs, then a civil lawsuit may arise, that could make the parents liable for damages.
+Additionally, if an injury or property damage results from an underage driver operating a motor vehicle under the influence of alcohol or drugs, then a civil lawsuit may arise, which could make the parents liable for damages.

 The consequences for underage DUI charges in Colorado are based on the number of previous DUI convictions an individual has had.